envp/blog/_posts/notes/2017-08-03-analysis-tail-recursive-quicksort.markdown

 math: true
 psuedocode: true
 ---
-# Analysis of a tail recursive Quicksort
+# Analysis of tail recursive Quicksort

 This is a problem that appears as a practice question in Introduction to Algorithms 2rd edition, 3rd Edition by Charles E. Leiserson, Clifford Stein, Ronald Rivest, and Thomas H. Cormen.
 It's also an interesting exercise / excuse to dig far too deep into quicksort!

 ## Pseudocode
 ```python